auth0/auth0-oidc-client-net/docs-source/index.md

 The Auth0 OIDC Client allows you to add authentication for your .NET Client applications.
 The Auth0 OIDC Client supports the following platforms:

-* Universal Windows Platform
+* Universal Windows Platform (UWP 10.0.16299 and higher)
-* Windows Presentation Foundation (.NET 4.52 and higher)
+* Windows Presentation Foundation (.NET 4.6.2 and higher)
-* Windows Forms (.NET 4.52 and higher)
+* Windows Forms (.NET 4.6.2 and higher)
 * iOS (uses Xamarin)
 * Android (uses Xamarin)